Jan 12, 2021 9:18:40 AM

 Instead of a child, a professional dubbing actor can dub the scene, thereby saving the nerves of parents, children, and the entire production team.

-Likewise, STS technology is of absolute importance for animated films and animation dialogues.
+Likewise, speech to speech is of absolute importance for animated films and animation dialogues.
 First, it is completely possible to create a synthesized voice that is based entirely on the hero's identity, completely from scratch.

 That voice can then be used for the entire length of the movie and even modified to fit for every character interaction, and not just for the purpose of re-dubbing individual roles or scenes.